aryamanmaithani/aryamanmaithani.github.io/tuts/ma-105/responses.md

 subtitle: My responses to some of the anonymous feedback sent
 image:
 ---
+> "\*thancc
+> P.S THIS WEBPAGE WAS AMAZING AND THANKS FOR DOING ALL THIS AND YOURE WONDERFUL.
+> P.P.S look at all that high effort."
+> \- Artemis

+oof, thancccccccc.
+P.S. thancc.
+P.P.S. looked.

+---

+> "They dont teach relativity in PH107 why because its ""difficult"" then  why do they are allowed and interested to teach a whole lot of difficult complicated and sophisticated things in MA105"
+> \- Artemis

+Why they chose to not teach relativity in PH107 is not for me to judge.
+(Even though I am extremely happy that they don't. :))
+Coming to MA105, there was nothing "difficult complicated" that was taught.
+You will most likely use Calculus at some point of time in your courses here.
+So it is important to know the basic theory that builds up these concepts.
+If not, you'd be left with just some hand-wavy and half-baked-rigour-less knowledge of limits and the sort.
+Now you may argue that as an engineer (I'm assuming you're getting an engineering degree), you may not be required to know these fundamentals.
+In which case, I am saddened by your attitude.

+---

 > "You showed exemplary courage in the times of war (exam prep?).
 I thank you very much.
 May this never stop!
 >P.S.
 All the Avengers' doubts came from just one guy :p"
 > \- Steve Rogers